Relax594/VintedSeekers/README.md

-# Welcome to VintedSeekers Discord Server!
+# Welcome to VintedSeekers! - 0 Delay Vinted Alerts and Autobuy Bot
 [![banner_features](https://github.com/Relax594/VintedSeekers/assets/22765758/565ea13c-4dbb-4069-b008-f3e51cc321a8)](https://discord.gg/QHUzScS7Fj)

 ⚠️ The code is not open source, to be able to obtain the Vinted bot open a ticket on our discord server ⚠️